 - seasonal fruits

-- probiotic yogurt
+- probiotic yogurts

-They urged people to avoid animal-based products and foods that contain high amounts of salt and oil, including many processed products
+They urged people to avoid animal-based products and foods that contain high amounts of salt and oil, including many processed products.